netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 3. Dismiss the security warnings, tap Continue at the bottom, scroll down and tap Upgrade Later at the bottom.
 4. You will see a login screen.
 Tap Change or Forgot Password.
 5. Select Forgot Password.
 For the current password, type the **last 5 letters of the serial number**.
 For the new password, choose a stronger password consisting of at least 8 characters, with a number and symbol.
 Don't submit the new password yet.
-6. Toggle the switch on the side of your Powerwall.
-Tesla's documentation claims only one Powerwall needs to be toggled, however some users noted that **all** Powerwalls had to be toggled (so try that if the first approach doesn't work).
+6. Turn off the switch on the side of your Powerwall.
+Tesla's documentation claims only one Powerwall needs to be toggled, however some users noted that **all** Powerwalls had to be turned off (so try that if the first approach doesn't work).
 7. Submit the new password.
+8. Turn on the switch on the side of the Powerwall (for all the Powerwalls that were turned off).

 #### Gateway 2 Password Reset